 In the office we carried on working on the data base and started to work more precisely on planning the upcoming projects, in terms of budgeting, logistics and registration form (most of them in excel sheets).

 During the weekends I went out, sailing at Bassenthwaite sailing club and it was a pleasure to be back on the water again.

-After the on-arrival training in Liverpool (read more about it in another report) we had one day back in the office and then we went straightaway to take part in our first project of MW called Time for Tea.
+After the on-arrival training in Liverpool we had one day back in the office, to then take part in our first project of MW called Time for Tea the day after.